-Dr. Elizabeth Wenghofer is an academic and researcher specializing in physician performance, medical regulation, physician workforce, and program evaluation.
-She earned her PhD in Medical Sciences (Health Services Research) from the University of Toronto’s Faculty of Medicine (2004) and currently serves as a full professor in the Faculty of Education and Health at Laurentian University.
-She also holds an appointment in the Division of Human Sciences at the Northern Ontario School of Medicine University and is the Research Director for the University of California San Diego Physician Assessment and Clinical Education (PACE) Program.
-Additionally, Dr. Wenghofer serves on the Medical Council of Canada’s Governance & Nominating Committee and is a member of the editorial board of the Journal for Medical Regulation.
-Before joining Laurentian University in 2007, she spent over a decade leading research initiatives at the College of Physicians and Surgeons of Ontario.
+Dr. Elizabeth Wenghofer is an academic and researcher specializing in physician performance, medical regulation, and program evaluation.
+She earned her PhD in Medical Sciences (Health Services Research) from the University of Toronto’s Faculty of Medicine (2004) and currently serves as a full professor at Laurentian University.
+Additionally, she holds a part-time faculty appointment in the Human Sciences Division, Northern Ontario School of Medicine University, and was the Research Director for the University of California San Diego Physician Assessment and Clinical Education (PACE) Program for over a decade.
+Dr. Wenghofer serves on the Medical Council of Canada’s Governance & Nominating Committee and is a member of the editorial board of the Journal for Medical Regulation.
+Before joining Laurentian University, she spent eleven years leading research initiatives at the College of Physicians and Surgeons of Ontario.

 Dr. Wenghofer teaches and supervises graduate students in the Interdisciplinary PhD in Rural and Northern Health and Masters in Interdisciplinary Health.